NIIT

-NIIT Limited (National Institute of Information Technology) is an Indian multinational skills and talent development corporation headquartered in Gurgaon, India.
+NIIT Limited is an Indian for-profit multinational corporation headquartered in Gurgaon, India, that provides training, development, and vocational education.
 The company was set up in 1981 to help the nascent IT industry overcome its human resource challenges.
 NIIT offers training and development to individuals, enterprises and institutions.

 History

 NIIT was established in 1981 by Rajendra S. Pawar and Vijay K. Thadani, graduates from IIT Delhi, with one million rupees.

 NIIT conceived a franchising model in IT education for the very first time, setting up nine centers by 1987.